-Clayton, Dubilier & Rice (“CD&R”) today announced a definitive agreement under which CD&R funds will acquire and combine Fort Dearborn and Multi-Color Corporation (“MCC”), to create a global label solutions company, valued at $6 billion, that will serve consumer packaged goods companies worldwide.
+Debevoise & Plimpton LLP is advising Clayton, Dubilier & Rice (“CD&R”) in its acquisition and combination of Fort Dearborn and Multi-Color Corporation (“MCC”), to create a global label solutions company, valued at $6 billion, that will serve consumer packaged goods companies worldwide.
 The combined company will generate approximately $3 billion of annual revenue.
 For more information, please see the company’s press release.

 Fort Dearborn is one of the leading prime label suppliers to the consumer goods marketplace that offers a comprehensive and innovative suite of label solutions to consistently meet its customers’ dynamic packaging needs and business objectives.
 MCC, established in 1916, is a leader in global label solutions supporting a number of the world’s most prominent brands including leading producers of Beverage, Wine & Spirits, Food & Dairy, Personal Care & Beauty, Home Care & Laundry, Healthcare, Durables & Technical and Automotive & Chemicals.